wirelessModem/wirelessModem.github.io/README.md

 1. NR-UE UL transmite
 2. gNB UL receive.

+The demo exe are placed in x64/win32, if you can not compile/link pass, please use the exe.

 This is a open source project, please do not use it to any commercial project.
 If you are interested and expected get all libs' source codes, please contact with me.